Our Faculty Committee

 Dr. Mark Harman

-A native of Dublin, Ireland, Mark Harman is Professor of German and English.
+A native of Dublin, Ireland, Mark Harman is College Professor of International Studies as well as Professor of German and English.
 A prize-winning literary translator, he did his doctoral work at Yale University, and has taught at Dartmouth College, Oberlin College, Franklin and Marshall, and the University of Pennsylvania.
 Among his previous translations are Franz Kafka’s novel The Castle, winner of the Modern Language Association’s Lois Roth Award for literary translation; Kafka’s first novel Amerika: The Missing Person; Hesse’s selected letters, Soul of the Age; Robert Walser Rediscovered, which he edited and co-translated, and Rilke’s Letters to a Young Poet (Harvard Univ.
 Press).
 He has also written extensively about modern German and Irish literature for newspapers such as the Philadelphia Inquirer, Los Angeles Times and Washington Post as well as literary and scholarly journals such as The Times Literary Supplement (London), New England Review, Sewanee Review, and Sinn und Form (Berlin).
 In addition to German language courses, he especially enjoys teaching literature, translation, and autobiography.

 Dr. Robert P. Wheelersburg